geonetwork/core-geonetwork/web/geonetwork/xml/schemas/csw-record/schema/ows/1.0.0/ReadMe.txt

-This set of XML Schema Documents for the OpenGIS® Web Services (OWS) Implementation Specification version 1.0.0 [OGC 05-008] has been edited to reflect the corrigendum to that document that is based on the change requests:
+This set of XML Schema Documents for the OpenGIS Web Services (OWS) Implementation Specification version 1.0.0 [OGC 05-008] has been edited to reflect the corrigendum to that document that is based on the change requests: